EthicalSource/phot-the-mobile-phone/src/_general_content/content.md

   Our journey begins with the mobile phone, a pocket-sized marvel that has transformed our relationship with time, space, and each other.
 How did we get here?

   We've seeded the timeline with key events and critical voices.
-Explore themes and [personal histories](/collections/peoples-stories), [add your story](/participate), and [discover actionable steps](collections/resources) to ensure technology serves us all
+Explore themes and [personal histories](/collections/peoples-stories), [add your story](/participate), and [discover actionable steps](collections/resources) to ensure technology serves us all.
 name: Homepage Intro Copy
 ---